 - Establish successful models of sustainable/ regenerative agriculture in the southeast.

 - Integrate livestock, annuals, and perennials into the site.

 - Plan for a diversity of crops and growing systems

 - Expand options for local food and healthy eating in the Triangle Region

 In addition to farming activities, I have the privilege of working onsite to monitor our trail systems that link bikers and hikers to the Mountains-to-Sea Trail and the East Coast Greenway.
 I also work closely with members of the Williamson family, surrounding neighbors and community partners to bring agricultural activities back onto the land for all to enjoy!

-Favorite TLC Preserve: As the Farm Manager at Bailey and Sarah Williamson Preserve, I have to say I am a bit biased toward the Sarah and Bailey Williamson Preserve.
-The 405- acre Preserve is located in eastern Wake County near the city of Knightdale and the town of Shotwell.
+Favorite TLC Preserve: As the Farm Manager at Bailey and Sarah Williamson Preserve, I have to say I am a bit biased toward this preserve.
+The 405- acre preserve is located in eastern Wake County near the town of Knightdale and the community of Shotwell.
 In addition to its agricultural and historical significance, the farm contains contiguous, unfragmented forests as well as several streams that drain into Marks Creek and the Neuse River.
 The NC Department of Natural and Cultural Resources has identified the southwest portion of the property as a Natural Heritage Site.
 The property is also adjacent to the Riverwalk conservation tract to the south, which is owned by the State and under a stewardship management agreement with the Town of Clayton.
 The Riverwalk tract links the farm to the Neuse River and the Neuse River Greenway, segments of the Mountains-to-Sea Trail.
 The Preserve and Farm are slated to open on April 25, 2020 to the general public.
 Part of my role is to welcome members of the public to the Preserve and to partner with farmers who need access to land.